-With any business system there’s always a trade-off — how much do you have to put into it and how much does it deliver?
-For small firms, the right CRM system can deliver real results in terms of increased sales but it can still be simple to use.
+With any business system there’s always a trade-off - how much do you have to put into it and how much does it deliver?
+For small firms, the right CRM system can deliver good results in terms of increased sales but it can still be simple to use.

 Blick works with many small firms and she says, “If they haven’t got a CRM system, it is very difficult to do a joined-up marketing strategy with them.”

 CRM is not just an optional extra, it’s the best way to run your business.
 But whether you start with a paper-based records approach or use a system such as Salesforce, Goldmine or Sage Integrated CRM, you need to focus on customer relationship management if you want to maximise sales and grow your business.

 “Small businesses need to know who their customers are,” says Blick.
 “You need to know how many customers you have, who they are and when was the last transaction.
 You also need to define how ‘live’ they are.
 Some of your customers could have lapsed and you may not even know it.”